 chmod +x ossec-installer.sh

-Step 3: Change directory from system32 and execute the script with the IP address of the AO Hub server
+Step 3: Execute the script with the IP address of the AO Hub server

 Step 4: (Optional) Configure SELinux (RHEL/Centos)